cosmos/sdk-tutorials/academy/ibc/channels.md

 In the case that a packet is time-sensitive and the timeout block height or timeout timestamp specified in the packet parameters **based on chain B's time** has elapsed, whatever state transitions have occured as a result of the sent packet should be reversed.

 In these cases, the initial flow is the same, with core IBC A first committing the packet to its own state.
 However, instead of querying for the packet, a relayer will submit a  `QueryNonReceipt` to receive a proof that the packet was not received by core IBC B. It can then send the `TimeoutPacket` to core IBC A, which will then trigger the relevant `OnTimeoutPacket` application logic.
-For example, the ICS20 token transfer application will unescrow the locked up tokens and send these back to the original sender `OnTimeoutPacket`.
+For example, the ICS 20 token transfer application will unescrow the locked up tokens and send these back to the original sender `OnTimeoutPacket`.